edenlabllc/go-lint-cerrl/README.md

 #### Known issues

-If you want to use only plugins in your `.golangci.yml` config you'll need to add some default linters too because `golangci-lint` may crash otherwise.
+If you want to use only plugins in your `.golangci.yml` config you'll need to add at least one default linter (e.g. `bodyclose`) too because `golangci-lint` crashes otherwise.

 ### Use as a standalone